lostsh/Microservices/README.md

 - `/login` : to log in the user

-  The params are `username` and `password`
+  The params are `username`, `password`, `clientid` and `redirect_uri`

   The response is a message to confirm the login or an error message

+  The redirection url is stored in the sessions parameters if the login is successful

 - `/redirect` : to redirect the user to the main app

-  The redirect url is stor in the sessions parameters
+  The redirect url is stored in the sessions parameters

-  The response is a redirection to the main app with a token
+  The response is a redirection to the main app with a `token`

-#### Score APIs
+- `/token` : to get the username from the token

+  The params are `token`

+  The response is the username

+*Score APIs*

 - `/getscore` : to get the user's score

   The params are `player`